Possibia

 • Attend a COPD program: Many hospitals and health services offer educational courses or pulmonary rehabilitation to teach breathing techniques, exercises, and how to manage symptoms.

-There are currently clinical trials investigating potential treatments for COPD, and you can find out more about that here.
+There are currently clinical studies investigating potential treatments for COPD, and you can find out more about that here.

 Final Thoughts